English

 • A range of high-quality, diverse class texts are used

-• Children can access our school library for a range of books during lesson times, break and lunchtimes
+• Children can access our school library for a range of books during lesson times and at Library Club at lunchtimes

-• Book boxes outdoors in KS1 and KS2 which are regularly updated by our Librarians
+• Book boxes outdoors in KS1 and KS2 which are regularly updated by our Reading Ambassadors

 • Reading for pleasure is promoted across the school using a wide range of recommended and popular texts, challenges and competitions